Royal Tramp

-Royal Tramp is a 1992 Hong Kong wuxia comedy film based on Louis Cha's novel The Deer and the Cauldron.
-The film was one of the five top grossing Hong Kong films in 1992; Stephen Chow, who played the protagonist Wai Siu-bo, also starred in the other four of those films.
+Royal Tramp is a 1992 Hong Kong wuxia comedy film loosely adapted from the novel The Deer and the Cauldron by Jin Yong.
+The film was one of the five top grossing Hong Kong films in 1992.
+Stephen Chow, who portrayed the protagonist Wei Xiaobao, also starred in the other four of those films.
 The film was followed by a sequel, Royal Tramp II, in the same year.